 Sharon Drew

-Drew’s paintings have been embraced by the world of fashion and interiors, used in shoots for Vogue, Stella McCartney, Paul Smith, Gucci Flora, Soho Home, purchases include Locke am Platz Hotel, Zurich and Jigsaw St Pancras International and published in magazines - Wallpaper, The World of Interiors and Elle Decoration.
-Work also highlighted by The New Statesman in 2024 Royal Academy Summer Exhibition.
-Drew completed her Fine Art MA at UAL Central Saint Martins in 2003 where she is now Mentor to Fine Art MA and BA students.
-Drew’s work is in private collections in London, Los Angeles, Toronto, Zurich, Bellagio and Grenoble.
+Drew’s paintings have been embraced by the world of fashion and interiors, used in shoots for Vogue, Stella McCartney, Paul Smith, Gucci Flora, Soho Home.
+Purchases include Locke am Platz Hotel, Zurich, Varley NYC and Jigsaw St Pancras International and published in magazines - Wallpaper, The World of Interiors and Elle Decoration.
+The New Statesman highlighted Drew's work in 2024 Royal Academy Summer Exhibition.

-The studio, which is in the midst of all this activity, helps to create a vibe where I feel insulated from external pressures and immersed in my own world.
-It is a space where I can explore different working processes and develop the craft of painting.
-I’m fascinated to see what paint can do - from holding a gestural brush stroke in the thinnest of wet paint to sanding and smoothing old layers revealing detailed patches of colour.
+In the studio I try out different ideas and processes, exploring a range of aesthetic qualities I might observe in nature such as rhythm and movement, texture and tone, colour and shifting light.
+I’m fascinated to see how paint behaves, from holding a gestural brush stroke in the thinnest of wet paint to sanding and smoothing old layers revealing detailed patches of colour.
 I explore combinations that I hope will surprise me, the activity is a constant dance of directing, happy accidents and going with the flow.
 I’m seeking visual metaphors for the sensation of immersion in an environment rather than depicting a particular place.
-Having faith in experimentation and improvisation, I aim to work in the moment and trust that from this process something new will emerge.
+Having faith in experimentation and improvisation I aim to work in the moment and trust that from this process something new will emerge.
+Abstract art, as an invented visual language, offers a freedom of association and interpretation and I take much pleasure in others finding their own individual connections with my work.

 V I D E O S